Azure/azure-sdk-for-js/sdk/servicebus/service-bus/migrationguide.md

   ```

 * createSessionReceiver() is now an async method.
 The promise returned by this method
   is resolved when a receiver link has been initialized with a session in the service.

 Prior to v7 `createSessionReceiver()` worked using lazy-initialization, where the
-AMQP connection would only be initialized on first send or receiving of a message.
+receiver link to the session was only initialized when the async methods on the `SessionReceiver`

-The connection and link are now initialized after calling `createSessionReceiver`.
+were first called.

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js%2Fsdk%2Fservicebus%2Fservice-bus%2FMIGRATIONGUIDE.png)